 As one of the most common skin conditions, acne isn’t just a teenage frustration; it affects people of all ages.
 If you’re suffering from painful or embarrassing acne, the team of skin experts at Mohs Surgery & Dermatology Center are committed to creating a holistic treatment plan that works for you.
-To schedule your skin consultation, book an appointment online or call one of their three offices in Elgin, Huntley, and Crystal Lake, Illinois.
+To schedule your skin consultation, book an appointment online or call one of their three offices in Elgin, Huntley, Fox Lake and Crystal Lake, Illinois.

 Around 50 million Americans suffer from acne each year, making it the most common skin condition in the United States.
 And it can affect anyone, regardless of gender, age, or race.

 Acne develops when hair follicles become clogged with oil, bacteria, and dead skin cells.
 When these elements build up in the follicles, it can create white, brown, black, or reddened bumps.
 These can vary in size and severity, and they can appear as a mild “blackhead” or advance to a large cyst.

 There is a lot of confusion as to what causes acne.
 Contrary to what many believe, greasy foods, bad hygiene, or wearing makeup aren’t usually the reasons behind an acne outbreak.
 In reality, the main factors that contribute to the formation of acne are:

 Other significant factors that may contribute to an increased intensity of symptoms include hormone fluctuations, diet, and oil-based skin products.

 Because hormones play a big part in the production of oils on the skin, acne can be a bigger issue during puberty and at different points in a woman’s reproductive cycle.
 If untreated, acne can cause unsightly scarring and skin discoloration

 The experts at Mohs Surgery & Dermatology Center are committed to helping you manage the symptoms associated with acne.
 Initially, your dermatologist encourages you to practice healthy habits that benefit your skin, such as: